-- 1. Trained and qualified entry level position as a Nuclear Medicine Technologist. - 2.
-Qualified and eligible to sit for national certification exam (NMTCB and/or ARRT). - 3.
-Discern and manage ethical issues in a rapidly changing environment. - 4.
-Embrace a commitment to lifelong learning and the ability to acquire and use new knowledge. - 5.
-Demonstrate effective communication skills. - 6.
-Demonstrate critical thinking skills. - 7.
-Draw from multiple disciplines in the healthcare environment in order to understand the patient's overall condition.
+- 1. Program graduates will be eligible to sit for the NMTCB and/or ARRT certification board exams and fulfill requirements for state licensure. - 2.
+Utilize proper imaging technique to produce quality images that reflect current practice. - 3.
+Properly receive, prepare, administer and dispose of radiopharmaceuticals and radioactive material. - 4.
+Demonstrate understanding of the theories and principles of ionizing radiation. - 5.
+Demonstrate professional and ethical behavior. - 6.
+Embrace a commitment to lifelong learning and the ability to acquire and use new knowledge. - 7.
+Demonstrate effective communication skills. - 8.
+Demonstrate critical thinking skills. - 9.
+Draw from multiple disciplines in the healthcare environment in order to understand the patient's overall condition